 5. Clean the cornice again

 After refining the edges and applying filler (and waiting for this to dry), clean the cornice with a cloth and clean water to remove dust.
+Finish by spraying on sugar soap and wiping away residue before you begin painting.

 You may like to leave your cornice stripped for a distressed look, but if you’re planning to paint it, use a basic matt emulsion.
 Apply the first coat, leave to dry and then paint over with a second coat.
+If you stripped the coving right back to the plaster, then you'll need to apply a primer before you begin applying your emulsion.